crossplane/docs/content/v1.11/getting-started/introduction.md

 ## Compositions

-A _Composition_ is a template for a collection of _managed resource_. _Compositions_
+A _Composition_ is a template for a collection of _managed resources_.
-allow platform teams to define a set of _managed resources_ as a single object.
+_Compositions_ allow platform teams to specify a set of _managed resources_ as a single object.

 For example, a compute _managed resource_ may require the creation of a storage resource and a virtual network as well.
-A single _Composition_ can define all three resources in a single _Composition_ object.
+A single _Composition_ can specify all three resources, the compute, storage, and networking resources, in a single _Composition_ object.

 Using _Compositions_ simplifies the deployment of infrastructure made up of multiple _managed resources_. _Compositions_ also enforce standards and settings across deployments.

-Platform teams can define fixed or default settings for each _managed resource_ inside a _Composition_ or define fields and settings that users may change.
+Platform teams can specify fixed or default settings for each _managed resource_ inside a _Composition_ or specify fields and settings that users may change.

 Using the previous example, the platform team may set a compute resource size and virtual network settings.
-But the platform team allows users to define the storage resource size.
+But the platform team only allows users to specify the storage resource size.

-Creating a _Composition_ Crossplane doesn't create any managed resources.
+Creating a _Composition_ doesn't create any managed resources.
 The _Composition_ is only a template for a collection of _managed resources_ and their settings.
 A _Composite Resource_ creates the specific resources.

 {{< hint "note" >}}
 The _[Composite Resources]({{<ref "#composite-resources">}})_ section discusses